jiahaog/brat/README.md

 $ brat 1000000 /dropbox/annotated.txt
 ```

-Note that running it multiple times will cause duplicate annotations.
-This is a known issue and the current workaround is to run a command to delete all the tags and add them back again.
+Don't worry about running the command multiple times and polluting the corpus, the script will intelligently ignore duplicated tags.

 ### Parameters